 Graduating seniors who are on the current degree list and have I grades in classes required for the degree must complete the coursework by the last day of the term in order to graduate.
 If the course is not needed for graduation, the I will remain on the transcript indefinitely.

 2. Request an Extension for an Incomplete Grade

 Requests for an extension of a deadline for completion of an I grade are subject to instructor approval and require an instructor’s signature.
 To make a request, print a copy of the Petition to Extend an Incomplete Grade, complete the student portion, ask the instructor to complete and sign the form.
 You should plan to do this at least 30 days prior to the instructor's deadline to submit this petition.
 Your instructor will then need to submit the signed Incomplete Extension form to firstname.lastname@example.org by the deadline.
 Extensions of I grades are subject to the approval of the Letters and Science Dean.
 Requests to extend an Incomplete submitted after the deadline will be automatically denied.

 On your form, be careful to note the due date for you to complete your work.
 If you have any questions, talk with your instructor to make sure you both are on the same page.

-Once you have extended an Incomplete, you are allowed to extend the deadline again, as long as another signed Incomplete Extension request is submited to firstname.lastname@example.org by the deadline (see the Incomplete Extension form for your deadline to submit a request to further extend your Incomplete to your instructor by the student completion deadline.
+Once you have extended an Incomplete, you are allowed to extend the deadline again as long as another signed Incomplete Extension request is approved by your faculty member and submitted to email@example.com by the grade replacement deadline.
+Please submit your request to further extend your incomplete to your instructor by the student completion deadline.

 Once you have chosen to extend an incomplete, you cannot decide to retain/freeze that incomplete.